 Final stop of the day is N Seoul tower – the highest point of Seoul - from where you can enjoy panoramic views over the city.

 Return to your hotel around 5pm, and your evening is at leisure.

 Overnight in Seoul.

-After an early breakfast you will be met by your guide for a tour of Korea’s infamous DMZ (Demilitarized Zone).
+After an early breakfast you will be collected from your hotel for a tour of Korea’s infamous DMZ (Demilitarized Zone).
 Created in 1953 to separate the North from the South, and home to the May 2018 landmark meeting of North Korean leader Kim Jong Un and South Korean president Moon Jae-in, this 260km strip of land is the most heavily militarised border in the world - lined by tank traps, barbed-wire fences, landmines and troops on both sides.